Resume Objectives: Examples, Definition, and Tips

 Seeking Advancement in Your Industry

 You can also use your resume objective to make it clear that while you do not have experience with the exact position you are applying for, you have industry experience and are looking to advance your career.
+This is known as a career objective or career objective statement.

-Example of resume objective for seeking advancement:
+Example of resume career objective for seeking advancement:

 “Passionate educator with 15 years experience teaching K-12, seeking to leverage leadership skills and school system expertise to serve as principal at JFK School.
 Eager to serve the community and generate positive change.”